Modelbuilder#

 (-58.96910790071473, 0.02965003252029419)

-In order to avoid long spinup times we can use spatially varying initial conditions.
+In order to decrease the necessary model spinup time we can use spatially varying initial conditions.
 We derive these again from the data downloaded from the Copernicus Marine Service.
 The netcdf files are subsetted in time and written to the netcdf format expected by D-Flow FM.
+This step writes *.nc files containing initial fields.

 [15]: